-While Capital One transfer partners aren’t quite as valuable as those offered by the Chase Ultimate Rewards program or American Express Membership Rewards, having more ways to use your miles is always a good thing.
-Before you sign up for this card with the purpose of utilizing Capital One transfer partners, here is everything you need to know.
+While Capital One Venture transfer partners aren’t quite as valuable as those offered by the Chase Ultimate Rewards program or American Express Membership Rewards, having more ways to use your miles is always a good thing.
+Before you sign up for a Capital One credit card with the purpose of utilizing Capital One transfer partners, here is everything you need to know.

 A full list of Capital One transfer partners